x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-an-email-address-policy-exchange-2013-help.md

 5. Click **Save** to save your changes and create the policy.

-6. You’ll get a warning that the email address policy won’t be applied until you update it.
-After it’s created, select it, and then, in the details pane, click **Apply**.
+6. You'll get a warning that the email address policy won't be applied until you update it.
+After it's created, select it, and then, in the details pane, click **Apply**.

 ## Use the Shell to create an email address policy